Floccinaucinibilipilification/HelloKitty/README.md

 ### 3. [Prediction](https://github.com/Floccinaucinibilipilification/HelloKitty/blob/master/HelloKitty.ipynb)

-We calculated the periods lengths from previous records by continous records.
+We calculated the period length of all the records.
 We then used the records from the past 3 months to predict the next period starting date.
-Records with length > 50 were identified as missing one period record between, and were not included in prediction.
+Period with cycle length > 50 days were considered as missing one period record and were not included in our consideration.
+We used user with id=1133 for illustration because this user has the largest amount of records.
+The same method can be applied to other users.